 Angelica (Angelica archangelica) is a European plant with hundreds of years of history.
-It is said that angels sent the herb to man during the Middle Ages to combat the plague, and is named after Michael, the archangel.
+It is said that angels sent the herb to man during the Middle Ages to combat the plague, and it is so named after Michael the archangel.

 Growing Angelica in Your Kitchen Garden

-Before you run out and purchase seeds, there are a few things you need to know about Angelica.
+Before you run out and purchase seeds, there are a few things you need to know about the plant.
 It is finicky!
 It is temperamental, and the seed loses its viability quickly.
 Timing is everything.

 After three tries, over three years, with three different methods, and three seed companies, I finally got germination.

-Second try was the window well, cool, shady . . ...nothing.
+The second try was the window well, cool, shady . . . nothing.
 I think this one may have failed due to timing.
-I laid the seed in late Spring/early Summer.
-In Montana, where I live, there is a very short window between Spring and Summer.
-Temperatures can drastically change from bitter cold to holy hannah hot practically overnight.
+I laid the seed in late spring/early summer.
+In Montana, where I live, there is a very short window between spring and summer.
+Temperatures can drastically change from bitter cold to holy Hannah hot practically overnight.
 I attribute the failure to this.

-Well I'll be . . . there they were.
-As soon as weather permitted I was traipsing down the hill to check the drippy spot.
-It was about mid March and most of the ice had melted.
+Well, I'll be . . . there they were.
+As soon as weather permitted, I was traipsing down the hill to check the drippy spot.
+It was about mid-March and most of the ice had melted.
 The drippy area is the last place to melt.
 The other reason I chose that spot.
 Because there is fresh water in this spot, it freezes, hard.
-For certain seeds, like this, it ensures they get cold enough for a specific time frame, when the seed warms it breaks its cycle and germinates.
+For certain seeds, like this, it ensures they get cold enough for a specific time frame, and when the seed warms, it breaks its cycle and germinates.
 Some people place their seeds in the fridge or freezer to mimic this process so they can start seeds out of season.
 Technically, I just let nature do it for me.

 There were about 20 happy baby seedlings emerging!
 It worked!

-I'm not attributing any of my failures on the seed company/ies. . . all three companies I have used for years.
-I have never received bad seed from any of them.
+I'm not attributing any of my failures on the seed company(ies) . . . all three companies I have used for years.
+I have never received bad seeds from any of them.
 With that said, I am very finicky about who and where I purchase seed from.
-I do not use or purchase seeds from large scale big name companies, I have a list of small scale family owned American businesses that have proven themselves reliable.
-They are the first place I go to for all seed.
+I do not use or purchase seeds from large-scale big-name companies, I have a list of small-scale family-owned American businesses that have proven themselves reliable.
+They are the first place I go to for all seeds.

-Angelica stalks are harvested in the Spring much like rhubarb, cutting only what is needed.
+Angelica stalks are harvested in the spring much like rhubarb, cutting only what is needed.
 The leaves and stalks are primarily used in cooking and can be consumed raw or cooked.
-Historically, the stalks have been candied or prepared into a syrup.
+Historically, the stalks have been candied or prepared into syrup.

 Essential oils are acquired from the root using steam or chemical distillation techniques.
 The essential oils are used with carrier oils in massage therapies to combat rheumatic ailments.
-Use of Angelica's essential oils can cause photosensitivity and should not be applied to the skin before being exposed to sunlight.
+The use of Angelica's essential oils can cause photosensitivity and should not be applied to the skin before being exposed to sunlight.

 The seeds also contain high amounts of essential oil and are primarily used to flavor sweets and liqueurs.
 This oil is also used in the perfume industry for its earthy aroma.